Lost in Food

 • 180 ml dry white wine

-• 300 ml reduced fat creme fraiche
+• 300 ml crème fraiche (full or reduced fat)

 • 200 g smoked salmon (cut into ribbons)

-• salt & pepper
+• sea salt & black pepper (to taste)

 Instructions

-• Meanwhile, over a medium heat, melt the butter in a large frying pan and add the spring onions and garlic, saute gently for a minute.
+• Meanwhile, over a medium heat, melt the butter in a large frying pan and add the spring onions and garlic, sauté gently for a minute.

 Notes